Tormak9970/decky-sam/README.md

 2. Use the built in plugin store to download the Bash Shortcuts Plugin

 # Licensing
- - This program is licensed under the GNU General Public License Version 3
+ - This program is licensed under the BSD-3 Clause License
  - Usage of any code from this project should be credited appropriately

 Copyright Travis Lane (Tormak)